 - The NEF and MBSF may be collocated.

 - If the MBSF is not collocated with the NEF, the reference point between the NEF and MBSF is MB2-C or xMB-C.

+- An application function within the trusted domain may be collocated with MBSF.

 - Configuration Option 3: MBSF, MB2-C/xMB-C towards AF:

-- This configuration may be used for Service Mode, or when interworking with LTE MBMS is required.
+- This configuration may be used for Service Mode (xMB-C only), or when interworking with LTE MBMS is required (MB2-C or xMB-C).